razoumov/publish/python.md

 Another example of a package built on top of numpy is **pandas**.

 # Pandas dataframes
-## Reading tabular data into data frames
+## Reading tabular data into dataframes

 First, let's download the data.
 Open a terminal inside your Jupyter dashboard.
 Inside the terminal, type: